-Nonoperating revenues and expenses consist primarily of state contract and grant revenue received by the Authority, noncapital grants and gifts, contribution expense associated with the state contract and grant revenue and interest expense, all of which were relatively consistent in 2017 and 2016 except for noncapital grants and gifts as well as state contract and grant revenue and contribution expense.
-The increase in 2017 related to noncapital grants and gifts is primarily due to donations received from Saint Francis Health System.
-The increases in 2017 and 2016 related to contract and grant revenue of approximately \$2,200,000 and \$4,495,000, respectively, are primarily due to receiving additional funds from the state for indirect and graduate medical education.
-In 2017, there was a decrease in contribution expense of approximately \$598,000 primarily due to a decline in the funding for a residency program in Lawton, Oklahoma.
-In 2016, there was an increase in contribution expense of approximately \$1,403,000 primarily due to the funding of a new residency program in Norman, Oklahoma.
+Nonoperating revenues and expenses consist primarily of state contract and grant revenue received by the Authority, noncapital grants and gifts, contribution expense associated with the state contract and grant revenue and interest expense.
+Nonoperating revenues and expenses decreased in 2018 by \$4,780,807 or 40%.
+The decrease in 2018 related to noncapital grants and gifts is due to a one-time \$2,000,000 donation received from SFHS in fiscal year 2017.
+The cash donation represented 50% of the total committed cash donation SFHS agreed upon at the execution of the management agreement.
+The remaining 50% of the original donation commitment was applied in fiscal year 2018 by a reduction in the EBITDA share agreement paid by the Authority to SFHS in the amount of \$2,000,000.
+In 2018, there was a decrease in state contract and grant revenue of approximately \$6,146,000 or 32%, which is primarily due to a decrease in state funding.
+In 2017, there was an increase in state contract and grant revenue of approximately \$2,200,000 or 13%, which is primarily due to receiving additional funds from the state for indirect and graduate medical education.
+In 2018, there was a decrease in contribution expense of approximately \$3,221,000, which is primarily due to a decrease in state funding.
+In 2017, there was a decrease in state funding.
+In 2017, there was a decrease in state funding.
+In 2017, there was a decrease in state funding.
+In 2017, there was a decrease in contribution expense of approximately \$598,000 primarily due to a decline in the funding of a residency program in Lawton, Oklahoma.